ArmedPirate/CollaborationRaces/Races of the Jungle.md

 ***Speed.*** Your base walking speed is 30 feet.

 ***Natural Armor.*** You have a thick protective hide.
 When you are not wearing armor, your AC is 13+ your Dexterity modifier.
-You can use your natural amrmor to determine your AC if the armor you wear would leave you with a lower AC.
+You can use your natural armor to determine your AC if the armor you wear would leave you with a lower AC.
 A shield's benefits apply as normal while you use your natural armor.

-***Instincts.*** You have proficeincy in the Survival skill.
+***Instincts.*** You have proficiency in the Survival skill.

 ***Languages.*** You speak Common and Draconic.